-The translation into Latin of part of a quotation by the Greek 'Father of Medicine' - Hippocrates.
+'Ars longa, vita brevis' is the translation into Latin of part of a quotation by the Greek 'Father of Medicine' - Hippocrates.

 This is one of those rare phrases in which the meaning is more debated than the origin.
 What is usually understood by 'Ars longa, vita brevis' is something along the lines of 'art lasts forever, but artists die and are forgotten'.

 That is questioned by some, who say that it is a misinterpretation based on a misunderstanding of the translation of 'ars' as 'art'.
-If we accept that the Latin term 'ars' is equivalent to the Greek 'techne' and that, consequently, 'ars' is better translated into English as 'skill' or 'craft', we may opt to interpret the phrase differently.
+If we accept that the Latin term 'ars' is equivalent to the Greek 'techne' and that 'ars' is better translated into English as 'skill' or 'craft', we may opt to interpret the phrase differently.
 The full quotation, in Latin, is